sebasmonia/datum/README.md

 ## Custom commands

 When there is a `[queries]` section in the INI file, these are added as custom commands.
 These queries can be parametrized in two levels: using `{placeholders}` that will be replaced using Python's string formatting, and then with `?` for ODBC parameters.
-You can see more examples in the [config.ini](https://github.com/sebasmonia/datum/blob/main/config.ini) sample file, but to give you an idea:
+&nbsp;
+You can't use `?` to parametrize LIMIT, but you can with a {placeholder}.
+You can even parametrize the target table.
+With this query declared in our `config.ini` file:
 ```
 [queries]
 limit=SELECT * FROM {table} LIMIT {how_many};
 ```
-We'll run these queries against the Chinook DB.
-You can't use `?` to parametrize LIMIT, but you can with a {placeholder}.
-You can even parametrize the target table:
+If we run this query connected to the Chinook DB:
 ```
 ChinookDSN
 >:limit